TechnicalPursuit/TIBET/doc/markdown/tibet-release.1.md

     The target branch name to use.
 Default is 'master'.

   * `cli.release.remote` :
-    The target branch name to use.
+    The remote name to use.
 Default is 'origin'.

   * `cli.release.suffixes` :
     The list of default suffixes: [beta, dev, final, hotfix, pre, rc].